 Violation of Article 1 of Protocol No. 1

-The applicant, Giuseppe Quattrone, is an Italian national who was born in 1924 and lives in Reggio de Calabre (Italy).
-He was the owner of a plot of building land in Reggio de Calabre.
-The land was occupied by the authorities with a view to its expropriation and building work was begun.
-In the absence of formal expropriation and compensation, the applicant brought proceedings seeking damages for the unlawful occupation of his land.
+In these ten cases, the applicants were all owners of plots of land which were occupied by the authorities with a view to their expropriation and on which building work was begun.
+In the absence of formal expropriation and compensation, the applicants brought proceedings seeking damages for the unlawful occupation of their land.

-The applicant alleged that the occupation of his land had infringed his right to the peaceful enjoyment of his possessions, guaranteed under Article 1 of Protocol No. 1 (protection of property).
-He also complained of the unfairness of the proceedings he had brought in order to seek damages and relied on Article 6 § 1 (right to a fair hearing in a reasonable time).
+The applicants maintained that the occupation of their land had violated their right to peaceful enjoyment of their possessions, guaranteed by Article 1 of Protocol No. 1 (protection of property).
+In Capoccia, Fendi and Speroni, Gianazza, Notarnicola, Preziosi and Spampinato, they also alleged a violation of Article 6 § 1 (right to a fair hearing).

 (estratto dal sito della Corte europea dei diritti dell’uomo)